darthdemono/UltimateRedist/README.md

 ## Special Thanks

 - **abbodi1406:** Thanks to his VCredist AIO project, I didn’t have to manually add every Visual C++ redistributable.
-His work has been instrumental in making UltimateRedistribution universal for all Windows runtimes.
+His work has been instrumental in making UltimateRedist universal for all Windows runtimes.

 ---